The legacy of human history in the Antarctic includes:

 The AAD has a commitment to conserve and manage our cultural heritage places and artefacts in the sub-Antarctic and Antarctic regions.

-The AAD takes a multi-disciplinary approach to understanding conservation issues and developing appropriate measures, including input from historians, archaeologists, scientists and other specialists.
-Some sites owned or controlled by the AAD have been designated as nationally and/or internationally important for their cultural heritage significance, and others are being assessed for potential heritage values.
+The AAD takes a multi-disciplinary approach to understanding conservation issues and developing appropriate conservation measures.
+This includes input from historians, archaeologists, scientists and other specialists.
+Some sites owned or controlled by the AAD have been designated as nationally and/or internationally important for their cultural heritage significance.
+More sites are being assessed for potential heritage values.